Prathmesh483/sample-repo-demo/README.md

 # sample-repo-demo
-Tjis is my first Git Repository
+This is my first Git Repository
+Author - Prathmesh Sankpal